Darsh-A/Onlyfans18-/kinjal.md

 - Poultry farming is labor intensive.
 - A peculiar feature of poultry industry is that it is highly fragmented.
 - Poor transport, Infrastructure and lack of cold chain facilities currently limit the feasibility of handling significant volumes of chilled or frozen products.
-- Low growing charges coupled with the cost of making investments in the infrastructure such as sheds, feeders, breeders,
+- Low growing charges coupled with the cost of making investments in the infrastructure such as sheds, feeders, breeders, heating and cooling systems result in a low income for farmers.
+- The stringent mortality norms (only 5% mortality is permitted in most integration contracts - else the farmer gets penalized and is f)